Marsha P. Johnson: Mya Taylor (Tangerine)

 Cherno Biko, Rios O'Leary-Tagiuri,

-Stefanie Rivera, Gabriel Foster, Miss Egyptt, Jimmy Camicia, Jay Toole and more.
+Stefanie Rivera, Gabriel Foster, Miss Egyptt, Jimmy Camicia, Jay Toole, Kate Bornstein and more.

-Sasha Wortzel (Writer, Director, Producer) is an artist, filmmaker and educator working primarily in time-based media.
-Her work explores the politics of space in relation to race, gender, and queer desire.
-She has recently presented work at the Berlin International Film Festival, Doc NYC, Outfest LA, Newfest, Tribeca Interactive, Leslie Lohman Museum of Gay and Lesbian Art, A.I.R.
-Gallery, Cooper Gallery and the Guggenheim Lab.
-Her work has been supported by the Robert Rauschenberg Foundation, Art Matters and the Astraea Foundation’s Global Arts Fund.
-With Gossett, she was a 2012-2013 fellow of filmmaker Ira Sach's Queer/Art/Mentorship.
-She received her MFA from Hunter College.
+Sasha Wortzel (Writer, Director, Producer) Sasha Wortzel is an artist and filmmaker working primarily in time-based media.
+Sasha has recently presented work at the New Museum, Brooklyn Museum, Berlinale, DOC NYC, Outfest, UnionDocs, Tribeca Interactive, Leslie Lohman Museum, A.I.R.
+Gallery, and Cooper Gallery.
+Her work has been supported by the Robert Rauschenberg Foundation, Art Matters, the Astraea Foundation’s Global Arts Fund and the New York State Council on the Arts (NYSCA).
+She was a 2012-2013 fellow of filmmaker Ira Sach's Queer/Art/Mentorship and a 2016-2017 participant in the Lower Manhattan Cultural Council Workspace program.
+Her work has been featured by the New York Times, New York Magazine, Artforum, Art in America, and The Nation.
+Sasha received her MFA from Hunter College.
 Learn more here.

 Matthew Shields (Producer) is an independent producer and founder of the production company Zeit Films, which focuses on empowering underrepresented voices in the film community.
 He is the Co-Producer of Caliban Pictures’ inaugural feature The Secret Life of Me (2016) and has produced and executive produced several shorts including Frances Bodomo’s Afronauts (2014) which premiered at the Sundance Film Festival and has gone on to screen at the 2014 Berlinale, AFI Fest, and New Directors/ New Films.
 Matthew received a B.A. from Columbia University where he studied modern visual culture and was the recipient of the Mellon Mays Undergraduate Fellowship, the John W. Kluge Scholarship and the German Consular Book Award.